goh-chunlin/Experiment.PO/README.md

-# Demo Project for Blog Post: Configure Portable Object Localisation in ASP.NET Core
+# Demo Project for Blog Post: Configure Portable Object: Localisation in ASP.NET Core

 ## Objective
 This demo is about configuring Portable Object (PO) localisation in .NET Web API.
 It also covers: